2006 Watkins Glen Indy Grand Prix: Race

-As the attrition rate finally subsided, Wheldon pulled away from the field, gaining a 2.3727-second lead over Castroneves by lap 30.
+As the attrition rate finally subsided, Wheldon pulled away from the field, gaining a 2.3-second lead over Castroneves by lap 30.
 Herta and Rice entered the pit lane on lap 34 for fresh tires and fuel, thus kicking off the second round of green-flag pit stops.
 A lap later, Wheldon drove into pit lane and conceded the lead to Castroneves, who was three tenths of a second ahead of Dixon.
 The fifth caution was triggered on lap 38 when Cheever, who had just exited pit lane with new tires, skidded into the path of Andretti in the ninth turn; Andretti resultantly veered into the tire barriers and retired from the race along with Cheever.
 Andretti was evidently furious and shook his fist at Cheever as he exited his cockpit.
 During this caution period, many top-running drivers elected to enter pit lane for four tires and fuel, while Rice chose to stay out and move to the race lead.
 Among the drivers who pitted was Castroneves, who suffered a setback when his car did not receive any fuel during his pit stop; he was forced to pit again the next lap and lose several positions.
 Wheldon suffered a worse fate, as his drive shaft had suddenly broken during a routine pit stop on lap 41.
 He retired from the race.
 In the meantime, Dixon emerged from pit lane ahead of every other driver and advanced his position to second.

-Scott Dixon (pictured in 2013) earned his fifth IndyCar win.
-As of 2025, it also marked Panoz's final win as a chassis constructor before they withdrew from the series entirely in 2008.
+Scott Dixon (pictured in 2013) earned his fifth IndyCar Series win.
+As of 2026, it also marked Panoz's final win as a chassis constructor before they withdrew from the series in 2008.

 More mayhem ensued during the restart on lap 46.
 Scheckter failed to brake on time entering the first turn and collided with Franchitti, spinning both cars out.
-They eventually refired their cars, prompting IndyCar officials to keep the race green.
+They eventually refired their cars, prompting IRL officials to keep the race green.
 Later that same lap, Dixon moved to the inside line and overtook Rice for the lead entering the chicane.
 As this occurred, Kanaan made contact with teammate Herta, cutting Herta's right-front tire down and damaging Kanaan's front wing.
 Both drivers limped to the pits to repair their damage and were relegated outside the top ten.
 On the 49th lap, Meira pulled ahead of Rice for the second position at the chicane.
 The sixth caution of the race was issued a lap later when Kanaan broke loose entering turn eight and made light contact with the guardrail.
-With rain beginning to fall again, IndyCar officials announced that the race would become a timed event, which would end when it reached the two-hour mark; by this point, only ten minutes remained until that mark would be reached.
+With rain beginning to fall again, IRL officials announced that the race would become a timed event, which would end when it reached the two-hour mark; by this point, only ten minutes remained until that mark would be reached.
 Drivers were thus forced to decide whether to race in slick tires or rain tires.
 Rice, Patrick, Carpenter, and Castroneves chose to drive into pit lane for rain tires, while Dixon, Meira, and Briscoe made a gamble and stayed on track with their slick tires.